Brothers edges Arsenault to secure host province berth at Scotties playdowns - Red Deer Advocate

 Nunavut’s Dave St. Louis, P.E.I.’s John Likely, Quebec’s Martin Crete and Team Canada’s Brad Gushue have already secured spots.

-Homan, meanwhile, was supposed to be Team Canada at the Scotties last year, but had to decline the berth after winning Canada’s Olympic spot for the Pyeongchang Games.
+Homan, meanwhile, was supposed to be Team Canada at the 2018 Scotties, but had to decline the berth after winning Canada’s Olympic spot last season.

-Curling Canada announced last fall that Homan would get to play in this year’s wild-card game if she didn’t directly qualify by winning her province.
-As it turned out, Homan would be assured at least a wild-card spot anyway because of her healthy lead atop the CTRS list.
+Curling Canada announced last fall that Homan would get to play in the wild-card game if she didn’t qualify for the Scotties by winning her province.
+As it turned out, Homan would be assured a spot anyway because of her healthy lead atop the CTRS list.

 Alberta’s Brendan Bottcher (331.369), Ontario’s John Epping (329.682) and Gushue (321.422), from Newfoundland and Labrador, round out the top five.